I Like It Like That (Pete Rodriguez song): Resurgence in popularity

 In 1996, roughly three years after the song's original release, Burger King used the song in a commercial promoting their "Have it your way" slogan.
 Following its inclusion in these commercials, a remixed version of the song started to pick up radio airplay.
 The song then started to climb the U.S. Billboard charts, peaking at #25 on the Billboard Hot 100 chart.
-The song's accompanying music video started to gain rotation on music video networks such as MTV and VH1.
+The song's accompanying music video started to gain rotation on music video networks such as MTV BET and VH1.
 CD singles were also released.
 In 1997, Tito Nieves, the lead singer of the song, re-recorded the song on his album, I Like It Like That.

 Aftermath of the group

 The Blackout All-Stars remained one-off, despite the song's renewed popularity.
 Grover Washington Jr. died on December 17, 1999, of a heart attack.
 Tito Puente died of heart failure on May 31, 2000, as did Ray Barretto on February 17, 2006.
+Dave Valentin died in 2017.